thycotic-ps/thycotic.secretserver/docs/commands/lists/Clear-TssList.md

 # Clear-TssList

 ## SYNOPSIS
-Clear all List options from the list
+Clear all List categories and options from the list.

 ## SYNTAX